 You may remember from its introduction in Veeam Backup & Replication v8 that Quick Backup lets you perform on-demand incremental backup for VMs.
 You can use Quick Backup if you want to produce an additional restore point for one or more VMs in a backup job and do not want to configure a new job or modify the existing one.
 Quick Backup can run for both incremental and reverse incremental backup chains.

 Quick Backups are extremely helpful when you need to quickly create a point in time copy of one of your virtual machines before making any modifications.
-You may wonder; why wouldn’t I just take a snapshot?
+You may wonder, why wouldn’t I just take a snapshot?
 Snapshots can be taken every few seconds and if you experience challenges, you can quickly revert to the previous state of the VM.
-More than one snapshot can also have negative effects as the snapshot itself grows in size.
+However, more than one snapshot can also have negative effects as the snapshot itself grows in size.
 Not only can the VM experience I/O performance degradation, the space on the datastore can be consumed excessively and if the snapshot is forgotten, serious issues can result.
 Large snapshots may also impact Availability of production VM due to excessive datastore I/O and VM stuns during snapshot commit.
+With Quick Backups, your're safe from such issues.

 It is important to note that as a Quick Backup is an incremental backup task, Veeam Backup & Replication copies only changes data for the selected VMs and saves this data to a new restore point in the backup chain.
 Similar to incremental backup, Quick Backup can only be run for VMs that have been successfully backed up at least once and have a full restore point.
 If there is no full restore point for a VM, Quick Backup cannot be not performed.